To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 When you want to finish the massage, rest one hand at the base of your dog’s head and the other hand over the highest point of your dog’s hips.
 These two points are associated with the part of the spinal cord that is in charge of rest and relaxation.
 You can do this massage any time your dog is anxious, nervous, hyperactive, restless, or fearful.

 Reasons To Seek A Professional Dog Massage Therapist

 You may want to seek out a professional for help.
 A professional dog massage therapist can teach you the techniques to help your dog or can do the massage for you if you’d prefer someone else do the work.
 A massage therapist can give your dog the best massage to help with his ailments.

 We recommend going to a professional first and speaking to them about your dog’s needs beforehand.
 Then the two of you can have a game plan for how often your dog needs a massage and how often you want the massage therapist to check in on your dog’s health.

 What To Look For In A Dog Massage Therapist?

 Choose a dog massage therapist similar to how you chose your dog’s vet.
 Below are some things you’ll want to consider.

-- Ask friends, family and vet for suggestions.
+- Ask friends, family, and your vet for suggestions.

 - Are they close to your home?